 Girls can wear a gymsuit or a t-shirt and shorts or leggings or track pants, and bare feet.
 Boys can wear a t-shirt and shorts or pants and bare feet.
 Adults taking the Parent & Tot class can wear comfortable clothing and bring running shoes.
 Athletes with longer hair must keep it tied back for safety.

 We do not offer make-up classes for children who miss a class for any reason.
 This includes classes cancelled due to extreme weather conditions.
 A minimum of 3 athletes are needed during registration for a class to run.
 We reserve the right to cancel any class that has insufficient numbers.

 10. What if my child decides they don't like their program or I need to cancel it for another reason?

-Full refunds are offered up to 24 hours before the first class begins.
-Refunds requested after this point will be subject to a $15 administration fee and the cost of all classes prior to the date of the request.
+Refunds are subject to a $25 administration fee.
 Refunds/Credits will only be considered up to the midway point of a session.
 All refunds will be disbursed by cheque if paid by cash or debit.
 If you have paid by credit card the amount will be put back onto the same card originally used.

 Other cancellations for extenuating reasons will be addressed on a case-by-case basis.

 Credits are good for one year from the date of the credit.
 It can only be transferred among siblings.
 KWGC will allow one class transfer per session without an administration fee.